ohscar/rmalloc/doc/paper/introduction.rst

 and "old" objects (i.e. the ones that have survived a set number of collections).
 A generation is implemented as separate memory areas, and therefore, areas that are not full waste memory.
 Also, application code is unaware of when collection occurs, generations is also a means of reducing the time the application is paused, if the collection cannot happen simultaneously with application execution.
-Pausing in general is a problem GCs try to solve.
+Pausing in general is a problem GCs try to solve, see Jones & Lins (1997).

 In my thesis, I give control over pausing to the application that can decide at its own discretion when the most appropriate time is for heap compacting.
 In the optimal case, where a simple *bump-the-pointer* technique can be used,